 - Unfinished or open-ended toys (i.e. toys with don’t have a singular end goal and that are displayed in pieces versus put together

 In our living room, we built drawers so that we could hide toys away.
 What did we find?
 None of them got played with.
 We’ve found kids, or at least our little dude, are much more likely to play with things they can instantly see!
+That’s how toys are displayed at preschool, and there’s a reason!

 A Quick Disclaimer!